Spin Entanglement and Magnetic Competition via Long-range Interactions in Spinor Quantum Optical Lattices

-{\bf Magnetic interactions.} In experiments, it is posible to prepare the system with flexibility regarding different spin components without the lattice~\cite{Esslinger-S}.
+{\it Magnetic interactions.} It is experimentally possible to prepare the system with different spin populations without the lattice in the cavity~\cite{Esslinger-S}.
+Without the cavity with COL, the phase diagram is well known~\cite{Lewenstein,Ueda,Rousseau}, having Polar, F and AF phases.
 We choose commensurate fillings in the lattice to study the behaviour between Mott-insulator (MI) phases driven by $U$ and the magnetic dynamics.
-Under these conditions, the structure of the phase diagram with respect to the system without the cavity is well known~\cite{Lewenstein,Ueda,Rousseau}.
-Additionally, we consider the situations where there is an underlying linear (quadratic) magnetic field shift either favouring one of the spin components ``$\uparrow\downarrow$'' (``0'') relevant for F (AF) ordering.
-The shift terms are: $\epsilon_{\uparrow\downarrow}\sum_i\hat S_{z,i}$ (linear shift) and $\epsilon_0\sum_i\hat n_{0,i}$ (quadratic shift)~\cite{Ueda}, where $\epsilon_\sigma$ is an arbitrary small perturbation.
+In the effective model for convenience, we introduce linear $\epsilon_{\uparrow\downarrow}\sum_i\hat S_{z,i}$ (quadratic, $\epsilon_0\sum_i\hat n_{0,i}$) magnetic field shift favouring (suppressing) one of the spin components ``$\uparrow\downarrow$'' (``0'') relevant for F (AF) ordering, $\epsilon_\sigma$ a small perturbation~\cite{Ueda}.
+In the case where $V_C=0$ the behaviour is simplified as the ``0'' component decouples due to the interaction form.
+The many-body quantum state is $|\Psi\rangle=|\Psi_0\rangle\otimes|\Psi_{\uparrow,\downarrow}\rangle$ ~\cite{supp}.
+For simplicity in what follows, we consider $\epsilon_0>0$, suppressing Polar configurations.
+Preparing the system with the ``$0$'' component empty is experimentally achievable \cite{Esslinger-S}.